 On the other hand, by providing extraordinary customer service, great engineers not only keep operations running smoothly, they also often save significant money on the bottom line.

 Unfortunately, all too often, the staff in most broadcast stations only interacts with the tech department during stressful times.

 It starts when something has gone wrong: the transmitter is off the air, the server has crashed, something has broken – and everyone becomes panicked or frustrated.

 How those situations are handled says a lot about the engineering department.
 Does superior personal interaction match solid technical competence?
 Or is the staff made to feel like they just destroyed the engineer’s life?

 Engineers themselves place a lot of value on customer service.

-We usually base a lot of purchasing decisions on which companies offer the best customer service.
+We usually base many purchasing decisions on which companies offer the best customer service.
 Whether it is the tech whose cell phone number you have and can call at any time or the sales rep who knows your facility and can make the right recommendations to help you get your job done, those are the folks we rely upon and call when we have a need.

 How would your station staff rate your service?
 Are you the “go-to” guy when something happens, known as a helpful and patient person?
 Or are you the grumpy curmudgeon who never gets things done for them?

 Which type do you prefer when you call tech support?

 We all have known engineers that range from one extreme to the other.
 Some we love to work with, others we would do anything to be “somewhere else” when they are around.